Zhassulan1/SytemDesignEndterm/2-task/README.md

 1. A lot of LiDars can jamm each other.
 2. Computer vision systems can misclassify traffic signs under adversarial or unusual lighting conditions (e.g., reading a stop sign as a speed limit), posing risk in real traffic

+Most of the load to authorization is read operations, only few write operations: registering new vehicle and adding new 2GIS-like app as user

 ### C4 diagram
 ![](vehicle-fleet.svg)